damianhakert/damianhakert.github.io/source/posts/2016-05-01-secure-gitlab-pages-with-startssl.html.md

 ![StartCom Tool - Windows](/images/blogimages/startssl-gitlab-pages/startssl-gitlab-pages-windows.png)

-Alternatively, you can follow these instructions to generate the CSR via [command line][google-gen-csr] on Windows.
+Alternatively, you can follow [these instructions][google-gen-csr] to generate the CSR via command line on Windows.

 ### Step 3: Issue your certificate